Employment in France at a glance

 Boundless ensures compliance with French-specific procedures, practices and labour laws while employing people and teams on behalf of the company.

-Any new employee that is locally employed through an Employer of Record (Portage Salarial in France) gets full employment rights and benefits as specified in French employment law.
-They get a locally compliant employment contract, statutory maternity leave, annual leave, illness benefits, any relevant tax credit, and many more.
-All France-based employees receive healthcare through the public healthcare system.
+Any employee locally employed through Portage Salarial receives the full rights and benefits set out in French employment law.
+They get a locally compliant contract, 16 weeks of statutory maternity leave, 28 days of paternity leave, 30 days of annual leave, illness benefits, and applicable tax credits.
+All France-based employees also access healthcare through the public system.

 In France, both employers and employees have to pay taxes.
 For employers, these include Social security, work accident insurance, forfait social, and transportation tax and for employees, they include income tax, social security, supplemental pension, and Contribution d’Equilibre Général.
 To get a clear overview of both employee and employer taxes, use our salary breakdown calculator.